magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-1.md

 *  **Enhanced Magento Scan Tool**.
 Adobe has partnered with [Sanguine Security](https://sansec.io/), a leader in preventing digital skimming, to integrate their database of over 8700 threat signatures into the Magento Security Scan Tool.
 This partnership will enable merchants to get real-time insights into the security status of their site through proactive detection of malware and reduction of false positives.
 Merchants can register for the tool by visiting https://account.magento.com/scanner.
 For more information, see the [Secure Your Storefront With the Enhanced Magento Security Scan Tool](https://magento.com/blog/magento-news/secure-your-storefront-enhanced-magento-security-scan-tool) blog post.

 {:.bs-callout-info}
-Starting with the release of {{site.data.var.ee}} 2.3.2, Magento will assign and publish indexed Common Vulnerabilities and Exposures (CVE) numbers with each security bug reported to us by external parties.
+Starting with the release of {{site.data.var.ce}} 2.3.2, we will assign and publish indexed Common Vulnerabilities and Exposures (CVE) numbers with each security bug reported to us by external parties.
 This allows users to more easily identify unaddressed vulnerabilities in their deployment.
 You can learn more about CVE identifiers at [CVE](https://cve.mitre.org/).

 ### Infrastructure improvements